bluz71/vim-nightfly-colors/README.md

 ```

 This option will tell _moonfly-statusline_ to not use the default
-[moonfly](https://github.com/bluz71/vim-moonfly-colors) colors of that plugin,
-but instead use the specified `statusline` colors defined by this _nightfly_
+[moonfly](https://github.com/bluz71/vim-moonfly-colors) colors, but instead use
+the specified `statusline` colors defined by this _nightfly_ color scheme.
-color scheme.

 Options
 -------